 Paid search traffic:

-You place advertising so that your online store/your products are displayed for the correct search queries.
+You can place PPC advertising so that your online store/your products are displayed for the correct search queries.
 (Google Ads/Google Ecommerce shopping)

 Paid social traffic:

 You place relevant advertising on social media for your target group.
 The difference to search traffic is that your products are not actively searched, but rather pressed on the eye of your target group.

 These are visitors who come to your products and online store via links from other websites or media.

 Visitors find your online store via social networks.

 The visitors arrive directly at your site.
 You already know your company.